niolabs/docs/docs/running-nio/in-the-cloud.md

 ####&nbsp;

 ---
-## Create a nio-managed Cloud Instance
+## Create a nio-managed cloud instance

 A cloud instance runs a version of nio that is installed in the cloud and managed by niolabs.